-The death of George Floyd four weeks ago brought these realities of racism back not only into the forefront of the national conscience, but into the forefront of our own.
-With this sharper awareness, we wish to end silence and declare unequivocally that black and brown lives do matter.
+The death of George Floyd in May 2020 brought these realities of racism back not only into the forefront of the national conscience, but into the forefront of our own.
+With this sharper awareness, we wish to end silence and declare unequivocally that Black and brown lives do matter.
 People of color deserve not only our acceptance, respect, and love, but more importantly today a fierce new insistence on what always should have been: co-equality in society.
 We commit to use our collective resources to push for societal change and work with others so that structural racism is abolished.
-Our black and brown brothers and sisters have been graceful, humble, valiant, and far too alone in their war against racism, and they will now know that MiHIA will be joining at their side to usher in a new day.
+Our Black and brown brothers and sisters have been graceful, humble, valiant, and far too alone in their war against racism, and they will now know that MiHIA will be joining at their side to usher in a new day.

 To bring this about, we must focus on becoming educated to the trials, challenges, and harsh realities of living with colored skin in America.
 The most powerful and influential way that learning can come is through listening to people of color.
 We must create safe spaces for meaningful, longitudinal dialogue, with the goal of not only elevating black and brown voices, but turning their heartaches and hopes for a better tomorrow into new realities of safety, equity, and opportunity today.
 And we must build multi-sector coalitions that become expert in recognizing the varied faces of racism and, through deliberate activism, policy change, and legislation, rise together to eliminate them once and for all.